kolarkar/kolarkar/README.md

 - 👋 Hi, I’m @kolarkar ; first name pronounced like "a mayor" or अमेय (if you read devanaagarii)
-- 👀 I’m interested in educational development with EdTech, contextualizing math education, and making education enjoyable and relevant!
+- 👀 I’m interested in educational development with EdTech, contextualizing math education, and making education enjoyable and relevant for all types of students and teachers!
 - 🌱 I’m currently learning PreTeXt - and converting to braille - along with many other aspects of implementing UDL in courses.
 - 💞️ I’m looking to collaborate on my notes/book for math for low-vision/blind students.
 - 📫 How to reach me: message me here or find me on Discord, Mastodon, Bluesky, Pixelfed.